-Leaders acknowledge subordinates when they give credit from a simple 'thank you', a pat on the back or with a formal word.
+Leaders acknowledge subordinates when they give credit from a simple 'thank you', or with a formal word.
 Don't underestimate the power of a few words.
 When using rewards: consult the leadership, choose one valued by the person, present at a ceremony, give promptly, praise honest effort, acknowledge people who get the job done and who influence others.
-Napoleon said that if he had enough medals and ribbons he could rule the world.
 When using corrective action as motivation: use sound judgement, avoid threatening an individual or group with corrective action, and let the subordinate know that it is the behaviour not the individual that is the problem, retrain a person unable to complete a task and respond to undesirable behaviour and investigate fully.
-Finally, take corrective action in accordance with military codes of practice.32 Never humiliate, avoid public reprimand, control your temper and hold no grudges.
-Good leaders look for opportunities to develop subordinates, even the bad ones, and never forget that their people are still the most important resource.
+Finally, take corrective action in accordance with military codes of practice.
+The Never humiliate, avoid public reprimand, and hold no grudges.
+Good leaders look for opportunities to develop subordinates, and never forget that people are the most important resource.

-HISTORICAL VIGNETTE 8 Sgt Jim O'Neill (Retd), Student Air Corps Standard Course 2002
+HISTORICAL VIGNETTE 7 Sgt Jim O'Neill, Student Air Corps Standard Course 2002

-While undergoing a route March in the vicinity of spot height 511 between Round Hill and Stranahely Woods a course student collapsed and became ill within moments.
+While undergoing a route march in the vicinity of spot height 511 between Round Hill and Stranahely Wood a course student collapsed and became ill within moments.
 Sgt O'Neill (another course student) utilising his skill as an EMT and experience in Search and Rescue, immediately recognised the serious condition of the casualty.
 Sgt O'Neill requested medevac, organised an improvised stretcher utilising rifles and a poncho, handpicked a stretcher party and together with his teammates carried the casualty out of poor weather to lower ground.
-Enroute to the LZ that he selected, Sgt O'Neill resuscitated the casualty on three occasions while re-assuring and motivating his fellow team members, who were less experienced in these situations, to persevere with the difficult descent.
-Sgt O'Neill accompanied the casualty to Tallaght Hospital where he later made a full recovery.
+En route to the LZ that he selected, Sgt O'Neill resuscitated the casualty on three occasions while re-assuring and motivating his fellow team members, who were less experienced in these situations, to persevere with the difficult descent.
+Sgt O'Neill accompanied the casualty to Tallaght hospital where he later made a full recovery.
 Every team member had complete trust in Sgt O'Neill who demonstrated professionalism, determination and resilience.